 Step 2: Duplicate the selected column

-When you select the column to be duplicated, go-ahead to do the following changes on the ribbon.
+When you select the column to be duplicated, the go-ahead to do the following changes on the ribbon.

 Go to Add Column tab >Duplicate Column option

 After you duplicate the column you get the result immediately on the screen of the Power Query Editor.
 When done with your work, just click on the save icon on the top to save the changes for next time.

 In this way, you can easily duplicate columns with Power Query in Excel as well as Power BI.
 If you wish to learn Power Query for Data Cleaning and Data Transformation Techniques, then check our latest Power Query Course for Power BI & Excel, which comes with the Lifetime Access and 24×7 Online Support.

 - Use First Row As Headers in Excel

 - How to Split Column By Number Of Characters in Power Query

 - Learn How to Keep Duplicate Records in Power Query